 Many people choose to protect their brains with a helmet regardless of what the law states.

 Outdoor activities are fun and safe for many people.
 However, many activities also involve some degree of risk.
 Bicycle-related injuries, for example, do not always have to involve traffic or collisions with cars.
 They can occur in isolation or may involve other bicycles, pedestrians or bystanders.
-They may simply be accidental, circumstantial or unlucky!
+They may simply be accidental, circumstantial or unlucky.
 Falls and riding injuries are common and often unreported.
-A helmet can help prevent more serious damage to limbs or brain injury, especially among children.
+A helmet can help prevent brain injury, especially among children.